Four things I’ve seen, read, or thought might seed results:

 1. Talent Does Not Live by Technology Alone — WriteforHR

 Globalized competition and the current economic climate should have revealed the realization of the right talent, in the right location, at the right cost as one of the biggest competitive advantages to organization performance.

 A talent management software solution is not enough to solve or even address complex business challenges let alone the challenges talent leaders face within their organization.
-While an organization should expect software and technology does what they are intended to do, no software tool can bring together planning, organization readiness, process alignment, executive sponsorship, or organization commitment.
+While an organization should expect software and technology does as intended, no software tool can bring together planning, organization readiness, process alignment, executive sponsorship, or organization commitment.

 Here are 3 keys to reinventing talent management’s interplay between consulting expertise and getting the best from your software solution.

-2. USA Inc., Red, White, and Very Blue, a letter to USA Inc. Shareholders — Bloomberg Businessweek
+2. USA Inc., Red, White, and Very Blue, a letter to USA Inc. Shareholders — Business Insider

 What would the annual report for United States look like?

 How would an investor relation team position the United States as a corporation?